 The University of the Ozarks Title IX Coordinator will be informed of, and oversee, all complaints of sex discrimination and is responsible for identifying and addressing any patterns or systemic problems that arise during the review of such complaints.
 Questions or concerns regarding the University’s procedures and Title IX may be directed to the Title IX Coordinator:

-Dean of Students/Title IX Coordinator
+Dean of Students & Director of Residential Life/Title IX Coordinator

 Seay Student Center

 The University of the Ozarks will make every effort to successfully complete the grievance process for complaints of sex discrimination/sexual misconduct over a period of 60 days or less.
 The party bringing the complaint will receive periodic status updates on the progress of the complaint and any subsequent appeals.